James-QiuHaoran/simple-compilers/jcc/c6/readme.md

 ## Features

-This is a compiler for a simple programming lanaguage.
-The features implemeted are:
+This is a compiler for a simple programming lanaguage. c6 is based on c5, which has the following features:

 - Constants and variables (global & local)
 - Arithmetic compuations (`+`, `-`, `*`, `/`)